mmbman/Katagiri/1980-07-11-Karma-As-Energy-Emptiness.md

 <a name="000"></a>
 #### 0:00 start of recording

 Today the subject I am going to deal with is the great source of energy called karma.
 Karma is nothing but a great source of energy.
-If you use a technical term, that is *emptiness*.
+If you use the technical term, that is *emptiness*.

 Yesterday I told you, karma is that which we have carried since the beginningless past, and we carry it toward the future.
-From this point, karma is just like one’s own property, or inheritance.
-There is no excuse to escape from [it]; this is reality.
+From this point, karma is just like one’s own property or inheritance.
+There is no [way] to escape from [it]; this is reality.
 Because please remember what I said about karma according to twelve causations: ignorance, samskara, and consciousness.
 Samskara is the very primary human movement.
 This samskara makes it possible for all things to be, to exist.
 So to exist is also karma.
 When you were born in this world, you already carried karma.
 That means the moment when you were in the mothers’ womb, your future life, past present and future, is exactly set up, before you were conscious of it.
 A certain [flavor] of your life.
 Already my personality, my heredity, my “stinkiness”, whatever it is, all are set up, just like a perfect root. ...
 If you make a fruit and psychoactive whatever it is, it’s perfect.
 Whatever they are, it is usable for everyone.
 This is existence... the very moment when you  were in the mothers womb, this is the very primary ...

 And then, there is no reason why you are there.
 There is no reason why you are an American, as a Japanese, as Katagiri, carrying a certain heredity and customs, et cetera.
 No reason.
 It’s all completely set up.